littlehorse-enterprises/littlehorse/docs/docs/05-developer-guide/09-grpc/20-user-tasks.md

 The last useful operation you may need to do when building an application using User Tasks is to "cancel" a `UserTaskRun`.

-:::warning
+:::info
-Currently, when a `UserTaskRun` is moved to the `CANCELLED` state, the `NodeRun` treats it as an `ERROR` condition.
-However, we have an [open ticket](https://github.com/littlehorse-enterprises/littlehorse/issues/599) to change this behavior to throw a business `EXCEPTION` rather than a technical `ERROR`.
-This is because the cancellation of a `UserTaskRun` is a business process-level failure, not a technical failure.
+By default, when a `UserTaskRun` is cancelled, the `NodeRun` fails with an `ERROR`.
+However, in the `WfSpec` SDK's you can configure this behavior on a case-by-case basis.
+For example, you can override the behavior to throw a specific business `EXCEPTION` upon cancellation.

-We anticipate implementing that ticket before releasing `1.0.0`.
 :::

 The request `rpc CancelUserTaskRun` is quite simple.
 The only edge-case is that the request throws `FAILED_PRECONDITION` if the `UserTaskRun` is already in the `DONE` status.